Generalized gaussian bounds for discrete convolution powers: The spatial Green's function

-All the claims in Lemma \ref{lem:2}, Lemma \ref{lem:3} and Lemma \ref{lem:4} remain valid in the implicit case since they only rely on Lemma \ref{lem:1} which does not distinguish between the explicit and implicit case.
-The only refinement we incorporate in the implicit case is the following result, which deals with large values of $z$.
+Let us remark that all the claims in Lemma \ref{lem:2}, Lemma \ref{lem:3} and Lemma \ref{lem:4} do not distinguish between the explicit and implicit case since they only rely on Lemma \ref{lem:1}.
+In the implicit case, for the forthcoming estimates of the temporal Green's function of Section~\ref{section3}, we will also need to obtain bounds of the spatial Green's function $G(z)$ for large values of $z$.
+These bounds are provided by the following result.

-\begin{lemma}[Bounds at infinity] There exist a radius $R \ge 2$ and two constants $C>0$, $c>0$ such that there holds:
+\begin{lemma}[Bounds at infinity -- Implicit case] If $Q_1$ is not the identity, then there exist a radius $R \ge 2$ and two constants $C>0$, $c>0$ such that there holds:

 \end{lemma}

 \begin{proof} The proof is basically the same as that of Lemma \ref{lem:2}.
 Indeed, we recall that in the implicit case, the matrix $\M(z)$ has a limit at infinity, given by:

 and this matrix has a hyperbolic dichotomy because of Assumption \ref{hyp:0}.
 We can thus apply the same argument as in the proof of Lemma \ref{lem:2} for $z$ in a neighborhood of infinity.
 In particular, we can use the fact that the sequences $(\M(z)^{-\ell} \, \pi^u(z))_{\ell \ge 1}$ and $(\M(z)^\ell \, \pi^s(z))_{\ell \ge 1}$ are exponentially decreasing, uniformly with respect to $z$ in a neighborhood $B_R(0)^c$ of infinity.
 The conclusion of Lemma \ref{lem:5} follows. \end{proof}